gumbercules35/FE-GHOG/README.md

   - This sort can be applied Ascending or Descending at the users choice

+  - Reviews are paginated to 10 per page, navigation can be found at the bottom of the review list

 - By clicking a Review's image or title the user will be taken to and expanded view of that Review

   - This page contains more detailed information on the Review, including the body and the comments associated to that Review